hashicorp/terraform-provider-azurerm/examples/vnet-hdinsight-secure/readme.md

 Configures an Azure Resource Group.

 ## 03-vnet.tf
-Configures a "spoke" Azure Virtual Network with single subnet, as well as a Network Security Group used to secure HDInsight management traffic.
-In order to enable connectivity with your on-premises netwok, the "spoke" Virtual Network must be manually peered with an exiswting "hub" virtual Network after it is provisioned.
+Configures a "spoke" VNet with single subnet, as well as a Network Security Group used to secure HDInsight management network traffic.
+In order to enable connectivity with your on-premises network, the "spoke" VNet must be manually peered with an existing "hub" VNet after it is provisioned.
 For more information on hybrid connectivity and hub-spoke topologies, see [Choose a solution for connecting an on-premises network to Azure](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/).
+Be sure to configure a unique `address_space` that is contiguous with your other VNets, as well as the correct `dns_server` settings to ensure connectivity with your on-premises network.

 ## 04-storage.tf
 Optionally configures one or more Azure Storage accounts to be used with HDInsight and locks them down to use the service enpoints defined in `03-vnet.tf`.
-Terraform `Random` provider is used to generate globally unique storage account names.
+The Terraform `Random` provider is used to generate globally unique storage account names.

 ## 05-sql.tf
 Optionally configures one or more Azure SQL Databases to be used with HDInsight and locks them down to use the service endpoints defined in `03-vnet.tf`.
-Terraform `Random` provider is used to a globally unique Azure SQL Database server name.
+The Terraform `Random` provider is used to generate a globally unique Azure SQL Database server name.

 ## terraform.tfvars
 Defines the variables used in this template.
 Note that several static variable definitions are included that may be dated, be sure to check the Azure documentation for updates.
 If a `terraform.tfvars` or any `.auto.tfvars` files are present in the current directory, Terraform automatically loads them to populate variables.
 We don't recommend saving usernames and password to version control, but you can create a local secret variables file and use the `-var-file` flag or the `.auto.tfvars` extension to load it.